andreyryabtsev/quote_bot/readme.md

     ```
     So by default, you are ready to use the logging feature to track your path towards veganism, as an example.
 Additionally, `{u}` is a placeholder, in this case it is replaced by the logging user's current display name on the server.
 Adjust the config to your liking and use cases.

-3. `save.json`
-    * This file stores all the information accumulated by the bot for functioning.
-It should generally not need manual modification, although sometimes you may want to alter it after the bot has been functioning for a while.
-Upcoming features include a migration to a relational database and the addition of a server-side administrative console for convenient modifications to data that do not warrant `!` in-Discord commands, so stay tuned for the bot to become more performant, greater ease of data editing, and better experience for the hoster.

 ### Scripts

-The repository includes three BASH executable scripts:
+The repository includes four BASH executable scripts:
+1. `dbinit` prepares the database for the bot.
+It must be run with `sudo` as part of the setup and should not be used again.
-1. `start` launches the bot and redirects the output (every posted message, some debug information, and errors) to `log.txt` and `errorlog.txt`, for later examination.
+2. `start` launches the bot and redirects the output (every posted message, some debug information, and errors) to `log.txt` and `errorlog.txt`, for later examination.
 If you experience issues please use the relevant contents of these two files to report them.
 Additionally, the process is detached and its PID is saved to `pid` file for tracking.
 The bot will not start if it is already running (per the presence of `pid`) and will inform you of the issue.
-2. `stop` reads the `pid` file created by `start` and kills the bot's process, deleting the file.
+3. `stop` reads the `pid` file created by `start` and kills the bot's process, deleting the file.
 If the file is not found it will inform you.
-3. `restart` simply executes `stop` and `start` consecutively.
+4. `restart` simply executes `stop` and `start` consecutively.
 It is useful when pulling in an update and wanting to restart or to verify that there is no running instance when starting (for the latter reason `start` should rarely be used on its own).

 Assuming no errors, once `start` or `restart` execute, the bot should be up and ready for interaction.
 Make sure that the needed files are prepared, the auth key is correct, and check the `errorlog.txt` if problems arise.

 ## Built With

 * [node.js](https://nodejs.org/en/) - Lightweight JavaScript server
-* [discord.js](https://discord.js.org/#/) - Excellent node module for interacting with the Discord API with ease
+* [discord.js](https://discord.js.org/#/) - Node module for interacting with the Discord API with ease
+* [mysql](https://www.npmjs.com/package/mysql) - Bridge from node to MySQL server

 ## Contributing